The electrification of fleets has become a preoccupation amongst Australia’s forward-thinking fleet managers.

 When do fleet managers “take the leap” and replace ageing internal combustion engine (ICE) vehicles with their electric variants?

-Australian organizations should consider the close integration between electric vehicles and fleet information management systems (FIMS) when evaluating the advantages of adopting electric vehicles.
+Australian organizations should consider the close integration between electric vehicles and fleet management information systems (FIMS) when evaluating the advantages of adopting electric vehicles.

 The Challenge – Managing the Complexities of EVs

 Fleet managers will have to plan and prepare for adopting electric vehicles.
-Electric vehicles require different maintenance programs, charging infrastructure and in some cases personnel than ICE vehicles.
+Electric vehicles require different maintenance programs, charging infrastructure and, in some cases, personnel than ICE vehicles.

 They also drive differently, having their own braking characteristics compared to ICE vehicles, which can take some getting used to.
 And will require training of drivers.

 Of course, when mentioning the challenges of electrification, it’s hard not to address the elephant in the room.
 What about the range of electric vehicles, particularly in a work setting?

 New EV drivers need to be aware of the limited range of electric cars, the availability of charging points and how to plan their routes accordingly.